akvo/Akvo-Sites-ZZ-Template/code/wp-content/plugins/advanced-iframe/readme.txt

 1. Click Plugins, Add New
 1. Search for advanced iframe
 1. Install and Activate it
-1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe -> Basic tab or use the "Add Advanced iFrame" button above the editor.
-Then configure the settings for your iframe in the administration or directly in the short code.
+1. Place '[advanced_iframe]' in the editor directly or click on the "Add advanced iframe" button above the editor
+1. Configure your iframe at your dashboard side menu -> "Advanced iFrame pro".
+For adding several iframes please see the examples and the FAQ.

 *Using FTP*

-1. Upload 'advanced-iframe' to the '/wp-content/plugins/' directory
+1. Upload the 'advanced-iframe' folder of the download zip to the '/wp-content/plugins/' directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place '[advanced_iframe securitykey=""]' in your pages or posts. the security key can be found at Settings -> Advanced iframe -> Basic tab or use the "Add Advanced iFrame" button above the editor.
-Then configure the settings for your iframe in the administration or directly in the short code.
+1. Place '[advanced_iframe]' in the editor directly or click on the "Add advanced iframe" button above the editor
+1. Configure your iframe at your dashboard side menu -> "Advanced iFrame pro".
+For adding several iframes please see the examples and the FAQ.

 == Other Notes ==
 = Advanced iframe attributes =